 On the basis of the absolute configuration of the products, the results of control experiments and previous works,14 a probable mechanism is proposed (Scheme 6), in which a bifunctional mode of activation operates.
-It is expected that the keto and imine groups of 1a are activated by the squaramide moiety of catalyst C6, whereas the OH group of 2a is deprotonated by the quinuclidine motif of C6.
-The addition of hydroxyenone 2a takes place from the Si-face to provide hemiaminal I. The enone part of hemiaminal I is again activated by the squaramide moiety of C6 and an intramolecular aza-Michael reaction, with Boc-carbamate as the nucleophile, proceeds from the Si-face of the enone to generate product 3aa.
+It is expected that the keto and imine groups of the squaramide moiety of the catalyst CG/Whereas the activated by the squaramide moiety of the catalyst CG/Whereas the OH group of 2a is deprotonated by the quinuclidine motif of C6.
+The addition of the hydroxyenone 2a takes place from the Si-face to provide hemiaminal I. The enone part of hemiaminal I is again activated by the squaramide moiety of C6 and an intramolecular aza-Michael reaction, with Boc-carbamate as the nucleophile, proceeds from the Si-face of the enone to generate product 3aa.